 The Bureau agreed that Micheline Gerondal’s request be denied.

 2.3.
-Contracts with National Networks – Luxembourg: Final payment for REPIS – rencontre participative pour l’nclusion sociale in 2010 of 1,441,52.
+Contracts with National Networks – Luxembourg: Final payment for REPIS – rencontre participative pour l’inclusion sociale in 2010 of 1,441,52.
 EUROs

 The Director informed the Bureau about a long-standing request by EAPN Luxemburg to be reimbursed for expenses relating to the preparation of the PeP.
 She informed the Bureau that the accountant had advised against any payments to Luxembourg in relation to that particular request.
 The accountant had warned that such an action would set a dangerous precedence.
 He had also underlined that the fault was on the side of Luxembourg since it had not met its deadline.
 The Director, however, suggested that the issue was far from clear and it appeared that mistakes had been made on both side.
 She added that it was difficult to assign blame at his stage and suggested to go for a compromise meaning that EAPN would offer to pay half of the amount requested from Luxemburg.
 The total of reimbursement would amount to: 720,76 EURO.